abhineet123/Deep-Learning-for-Tracking-and-Detection/ReadMe.md

-Collection of papers and other resources for object detection and tracking using deep learning
+Collection of papers, code and other resources for object detection and tracking using deep learning

 ## Static Detection